Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

 export OMP_NESTED=TRUE
 export OMP_CANCELLATION=TRUE
 ```
-Is not important to set the number of threads, because that is automatically handled by my C code, but if you want for some reason setup that you can run:
+Is not important to set the number of threads, because that is automatically handled by my C code, but if you want for some reason setup that, you can run:
 ```bash
 export OMP_NUM_THREADS=<number of threads>
 ```